-- Applications containing an individual who has been found to be guilty of perpetrating domestic abuse will be excluded from joining the Housing Register for a period of 3 years unless they fall into one of the homelessness qualifying groups defined in paragraph 2.2.3; - Domestic abuse is defined as 'any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender.' - Evidence of domestic abuse perpetrated includes but is not limited to: - A discussion, within the last 3 years, at a Multi-Agency Risk Assessment Conference (MARAC) where the applicant (or other person included on their application) was deemed to be a perpetrator of domestic abuse;
+- Applications containing an individual who has been found to be guilty of perpetrating domestic abuse will be excluded from joining the Housing Register for a period of 3 years unless they fall into one of the homelessness qualifying groups defined in paragraph 2.2.3. - Domestic abuse is defined as 'any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender.' - Evidence of domestic abuse perpetrated includes but is not limited to: - A discussion, within the last 3 years, at a Multi-Agency Risk Assessment Conference (MARAC) where the applicant (or other person included on their application) was deemed to be a perpetrator of domestic abuse. - Any behaviour, in the last 3 years that has resulted in (or will result in) legal action relating to domestic abuse. - Evidence of domestic abuse being perpetrated within the last 3 years provided by a relevant agency, including police, domestic abuse specialist provider, children's or adults' social services

-- Any behaviour, in the last 3 years that has resulted in (or will result in) legal action relating to domestic abuse; - Evidence of domestic abuse being perpetrated within the last 3 years provided by a relevant agency, including police, domestic abuse specialist provider, children's or adults' social services; or
+2.3.6 Arrears/Council Debts

-Arrears/Council Debts
+Applicants who owe any scheme landlord or private landlord more than £500 in rent arrears or other rechargeable debts or owe North Somerset Council more than £500 in Council Tax, will be excluded from the Housing Register until they have made six successive monthly repayments as part of an agreed payment plan or they have reduced their outstanding balance to below £500, at which time they may reapply.
+If NSC have had to pay a bond to a previous landlord due to rent arrears owed by, or damage caused by the applicant and/or their current partner, they will be excluded from the register until at least 6 months payments have been made under an agreed payment plan.
+This will not apply if the landlord is working with the applicant to alleviate their under-occupation, they fall into one of the homelessness qualifying groups defined in paragraph 2.2.3, or if financial abuse has taken place.

-- 2.3.6 Applicants who owe any scheme landlord or private landlord more than £200 in rent arrears or other rechargeable debts, or owe North Somerset Council more than £200 in Council Tax, will be excluded from the Housing Register until they have made twelve successive monthly repayments as part of an agreed payment plan or they have reduced their outstanding balance to below £200, at which time they may reapply.
-This will not apply if the landlord is working with the applicant to alleviate their under-occupation, or they fall into one of the homelessness qualifying groups defined in paragraph 2.2.3; or - 2.3.7 Applicants who have received loans to secure accommodation from the council's housing resource service and who do not regularly maintain their agreed repayments will be suspended from bidding on the Housing Register, unless they fall into one of the homelessness qualifying groups defined in paragraph 2.2.3; or
+2.3.7 Applicants who have received loans to secure accommodation from the Council's lettings service and who do not regularly maintain their agreed repayments will be suspended from bidding on the Housing Register, unless they fall into one of the homelessness qualifying groups defined in paragraph 2.2.3.